top of page

 What Is Balance/Vestibular Physical Therapy?

 According to the Centers for Disease Control and Prevention (CDC), one out of three adults aged 65 and older reports falling each year.
-Falls are the leading cause of injury death and are also the most common cause of non-fatal injuries and hospital admissions for older adults.
+Falls are the leading cause of injury and are also the most common cause of non-fatal injuries and hospital admissions for older adults.

 The therapists at Chehalem Physical Therapy provide a thorough evaluation for all balance patients to determine patient-specific impairments that lead to an increased risk of falls.
 Your therapist will then work with you to devise a fall prevention treatment plan that is specific to you.
 Your plan will likely include balance/proprioception exercises, gait training, and a total body strengthening program.
 Recommendations to make your home environment safer will also be given as needed.
 Caregiver training will be provided as necessary.